 It is absolutely your privilege to try.
 There is no legal requirement to use an accredited processing firm for your U.S. Entry Waiver application process.
 But, similar to representing yourself in court, attempting your own application carries several risks.
 First, you need a thorough understanding of the entire U.S. Waiver application process.
 Each stage of the application process has strict requirements, and each one must be done in a specific order and time frame.
 If one or more of the requirements are not met, or not done in the right sequence, your application may be rejected or become invalid.
 For most Canadians, it makes sense to ensure their application is done accurately and correctly the first time.
 And that is precisely the objective of Pardon Applications of Canada.

-Call 866-383-9744 to speak with an A+ Accredited Officer about a U.S. Waiver application.
+Schedule a call to speak with a BBB Accredited Officer about a U.S. Waiver application.

 How Long Will it Take to Get a U.S. Waiver?